Ren Changxia: Death

 On April 14, 2004, Ren headed to Zhengzhou to attend a conference regarding inter-agency intel sharing.
 On 8:40 PM while returning to Dengfeng on Expressway S85, she was involved in a car accident and was heavily injured.
 She was rushed to Zhengzhou Center Hospital where she succumbed to her injuries the next day at 1:40 AM.
 Over 140,000 people attended her funeral on the 17th.

 Legacy

 She was nominated and won the Touching China Annual Person of the Year Award in 2004 posthumously.
 In June 2004, she was awarded the honorary title of National Public Security 1st Class Heroic Model.
-In 2019, she was also awarded the title of Most beautiful stirver by the General Office of the Chinese Communist Party.
+In 2019, she was also awarded the title of Most Beautiful Striver by the General Office of the Chinese Communist Party.

 Service record

 Over her service in the police, Ren assisted in solving over 3000 cases and arresting over 5000 criminals.